JorgePadilla/cotizador/README.md

-# Cotizador - Invoice Management System
+# Cotizador - Quotation and Invoice Management System

-Cotizador is a comprehensive invoice management system built with Ruby on Rails.
-It allows businesses to manage clients, suppliers, products, and invoices in a single application with a modern, responsive interface.
+Cotizador is a comprehensive quotation and invoice management system built with Ruby on Rails.
+It allows businesses to manage clients, suppliers, products, quotes, and invoices in a single application with a modern, responsive interface.
+The system streamlines the sales process from initial quote to final invoice, helping businesses maintain professional client relationships.

 ## Features